CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 You can share your projects with each other and give each other advice.
 If you see a question posted on Slack, and you know the answer, you are invited to answer it.
 This reflects how software developers actually work as they support each other in accomplishing goals.

+Think of yourself as being in a community of learners.
+Even the mentors are in a process of learning.
+A carreer in software development requires constant learning.
+And you may be called upon to teach others sooner than you think.

 Some tactics that may help when working with other students:
 - Trade GitHub repository links, and get each other's project running successfully.
 - Have a scheduled study-hall time together each week.
 - Share direct-message Slack channels with each other.
+- Work on your writing and communication skills.
 - Be mutually supportive.

 ## Study and research